Lightweight Open Source System Software

 Window Managers

-I've been experimenting with Openbox as well, which is another Blackbox derivative.
+I started experimenting with Openbox which is another Blackbox derivative.
 I really had trouble deciding between Fluxbox and Openbox.
 Both allow you to set up the menu to call other window managers in order to switch to them.
 So, you can easily switch back and forth between Fluxbox and Openbox.
 I find editing Fluxbox configuration files less error-prone than Openbox ones.
 However, Openbox seems to adhere more to standards including using XML for configuration settings.
 Openbox lets you switch between applications using the alt-tab key by default, but does not include a panel that lists all the open applications (for clicking to activate).
 You can use any third party panel software you like with Openbox though.
-Tint 2 is one good substitute you can try out.
 There are two key differences between these window managers for me.
 Openbox does a better job of drawing the menu on my machine.
 It works better with mouse and key press combinations and the screen seems to redraw more cleanly after the menu is dismissed.
 Fluxbox takes less memory on my machine.
-I've read from some sources that Openbox is more lightweight, but my tests using conky, lxtask and other programs to check RAM in use (on Linxu and FreeBSD) show Fluxbox uses about 1 megabyte less on my lowest resource machine.
+I've read from some sources that Openbox is more lightweight, but my tests using conky, lxtask and other programs to check RAM in use (on Linux and FreeBSD) show Fluxbox uses about 1 megabyte less on my lowest resource machine.
 If you need to add a panel program and other custom applications to Openbox, it can take up even more.

 Windows users shouldn't feel completely left out when it comes to window managers.
-You can check out Blackbox (which Fluxbox originally derived from) on Windows.
-Look for bblean.
-There are also ports of dwm to Windows.
+There are ports of dwm to Windows.
 One, bug.n, uses autohotkey and works very nicely.

 Window Manager Utilities

 If you're going to run Openbox, check out the obconf program to configure colors and other basic settings.
-LXDE also offers LXAppearance, another configuration program, which includes some integration with obconf for certain builds.
+LXDE-qt also offers LXAppearance, another configuration program, which includes some integration with obconf for certain builds.
 Most POSIX distributions offer pre-packaged theme additions for certain window managers.
 For instance, there's an openbox-themes package that works with Openbox.
 You can use the themes in conjunction with obconf or LXAppearance.
 You can create your own Openbox themes from scratch or customize and install themes with the obtheme program.
+As I mentioned, I'm working on a jwm theme program.
+There are also some jwm tools that come with Puppy Linux.

+Several window managers including Openbox can use the FreeDesktop standards to help generate menus based on programs you've installed.
 There are also tools to help edit menus in Openbox.
-Since the ones I've seen are interpreted programs, I found it easier and less resource intensive just to use a text editor to edit the menu configuration file directly.
+Since most of the menu programs for various lightweight managers are interpreted programs, I typically find it easier and less resource intensive just to use a text editor to edit a menu configuration file directly.
 On Debian, if you install their menu package and make sure the proper entries are added, Openbox's pipe menu system can automatically update a section of the menus under the Debian menu entry when you install packages on your system.
 In $XDG_CONFIG_DIRS/openbox/menu.xml, make sure there's an entry for:

 <menu id="Debian" />